-We’ve compiled a list of useful conversion rate stats across different sectors and channels.
+We’ve compiled a list of useful conversion rate stats across different sectors, channels and devices, including mobile conversions.

 First, a quick note on conversion rates.
 While this can be a useful measure, it doesn’t always tell the whole story, as Dan Barker explains here.